-The SNBC and SNBC Integrated model contract contains all of the substantive tasks and deliverables that Responders must perform under the contract resulting from this RFP.
-Responders should carefully review the SNBC and Integrated SNBC model contract in Appendix A in this document.
+The SNBC and Integrated contains all of the substantive tasks and deliverables that Responders must perform under the contract resulting from this RFP.
+Responders should carefully review the SNBC and Integrated SNBC model contract in the Appendix in this document.
 The State reserves the right to change tasks and deliverables in the contract during the negotiation period listed in the table "Summary of Important Dates."